Killing of Cayler Ellingson: Reaction from Donald Trump

-Former US president Donald Trump criticized the media for allegedly not giving the killing sufficient coverage.
-In a speech in North Carolina on September 23, Trump stated that "Just recently, a young 18-year-old man from North Dakota … was targeted and killed, run down in cold blood with an SUV by a radical left maniac.
+US President Donald Trump criticized the media for allegedly not giving the killing sufficient coverage.
+In a speech in North Carolina on September 23, Trump stated that "Just recently, a young 18-year-old man from North Dakota ... was targeted and killed, run down in cold blood with an SUV by a radical left maniac.
 This guy ran him down and not one mainstream media network has even mentioned this horrible crime...
 Think of it the other way.
 Supposing a mad person ran down somebody on the other side, it would be the biggest story you've ever seen."